-You want to build a new product with omnichannel digital experience, transform a legacy monolith to the latest architecture, or migrate to a reliable, scalable, and secure solution on cloud, but all of those activities require niche skills - including digitization experience across product, UX design, and technology - that you can't access locally.
-Or as is often the case these days, you want to leverage the technology of a different industry to innovate in your own - for example, to bring channelless conversational experiences to CRM, contact centers, and unified communications.
+You want to build a new device, wearable, companion app, IoMT system, analytic, or digital experience, but it requires niche skills, experience developing standards-compliant software products, or deep domain knowledge that you can't access locally.
+Or, as is often the case these days, you want to leverage the technology of a different industry to innovate in your own - for example, to bring the supply chain visibility common in manufacturing to Medtech or Pharma.

-You have the skills but not the scale or the time.
+You have the skills, but not the scale or the time.

-Even the most tech-savvy ISV companies will lose market share or miss opportunities if they can't continuously deliver better outcomes, greater focus on customer experiences, improved market competitiveness, deeper and more actionable data analytics, or more efficient use of resources - while empowering their customers.
-You need a partner who can help you quickly scale your engineering operations through established teams, established industry processes, solution accelerators, and world-class infrastructure.
+Even the most tech-savvy Healthcare or Medtech companies will lose market share or miss opportunities if they can't continuously deliver better outcomes, greater focus on therapies and disease, and more efficient use of resources - while empowering patients.
+You need a partner who can help you quickly scale your engineering operations through established teams, established industry processes, solution accelerators, and worldclass infrastructure.